openresty/lua-nginx-module/README.markdown

     -- m[2] == "hello"

-You can also specify `options` to control how the match will be performed.
+Specify `options` to control how the match operation will be performed.
 The following option characters are supported:

     a             anchored mode (only match from the beginning)